neoforged/.github/primers/26.2/index.md

 - `net.minecraft.client.telemetry`
     - `ClientTelemetryManager#createWorldSessionManager` now takes in the session UUID
     - `WorldSessionTelemetryManager` now takes in the session UUID
+- `net.minecraft.client.telemetry.events.WorldLoadEvent#send` now takes in a `boolean` for whether to attempt to send the event even if the server brand is null
 - `net.minecraft.commands.arguments.ColorArgument` -> `TeamColorArgument`
 - `net.minecraft.commands.arguments.selector.EntitySelectorParser`
     - `hasNameEquals`, `setHasNameEquals`, `hasNameNotEquals`, `setHasNameNotEquals` -> `nameOption`, not one-to-one